OuterHavenLLC/App/README.md

 * A new consolidated ReSearch() object now renders the initial search listing, automated pagination to append groups of results while the container exists, and accounts for input-based keyup events to update the search listing in real-time.
 * Suggested Members are now rendered between the header and index menu.

+### Response Data
+* The client now stores and retrieves Extension data via the local browser database and an associated class.
+* Server responses are now capable of sending multiple view types via a single response. (coming soon...)
+* Revised client-side functionality allows the client to parse through data sets and execute counterparts to server-side ChangeData() and Extension() objects.
+This means that the client effectively assumes most rendering responsibilities, except for server-side callback functions.

 ### Heath Kit
 * Coming soon...